Writing a state machine in one line with TypeScript

 We also want to consider some scenarios as the user fills out the form.
 Namely, we should support a) password validation before you submit and b) disabling the submit button while we're sending to the API.
 Here's what that flow might look like:

-A gif explaining the signup process, with
+A gif explaining the signup process, with "password invalid" popup and bottom submission states

 First, let's cover the approach a lot of devs might take (especially coming from a Redux background).
 Based on the interactions we want, we should probably have some flags for